Each year, we host three research groups working within and across the following fields:

 Our primary objective is to further excellent research by providing its fellows with uninterrupted time for research.

-- pleasant and well-equipped office space.
+- eight pleasant and well-equipped office spaces (six offices) per project.

 - IT and library services.